 A hip dislocation occurs when the ball of the thighbone moves out of place within the socket of the pelvic bone.
 This ball and socket form the hip joint.

 Copyright © Nucleus Medical Media, Inc.

 .
 A normal hip joint is stable and strong.
-A hip dislocation can only occur when a strong force is applied to the hip joint, such as:
+A hip dislocation can only occur when a strong force is applied to the hip joint.

 Severe falls, especially from heightsMotor vehicle accidentsSports injuries, especially from football, rugby, skiing, and snowboarding

 Factors that can increase your chance of developing this condition include: